revolist/revogrid-docs/gantt/vue-gantt-component.md

 # Vue Gantt Chart Component for Embedded Planning

 Vue makes it quick to compose product UI, but a production Gantt still needs a scheduling model, task hierarchy, dependency propagation, calendars, resources, baselines, editing, and performance engineering.
-RevoGantt supplies that planning surface without forcing the entire application into a dedicated project-management UI.
+RevoGrid Gantt supplies that planning surface without forcing the entire application into a dedicated project-management UI.

 <GanttClusterCta />